tvieira/ansible-git-client/README.md

 homedir: '/home/tmoreira'
 ```

-The pre-commit script assumes you have  PEP8, PyLint and PyFlakes installed.
+The pre-commit hook script assumes you have  PEP8, PyLint and PyFlakes installed.

 Role Variables